FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 are required, or some of them are only recommended.

 Trials are the only stimuli the SUT is expected to experience during the Search.
+{::comment}

+    [MB61]: Is there any aspect new to MLRS?

+    [VP]: No, make clear.

+    [MK]: Yes, it is covered in detail in the following sections.
+The important part in this section, apart from quoting the original definition, is the discussion part, that sets the convention of how deviations from the original definition are captured in this document..

+{:/comment}

+For the purposes of the MLRsearch Specification, it is allowed
+{::comment}

+    [MB62]: Not a normative language

+    [VP]: Reformulate.

+    [MK]: ok. changed from ALLOWED to allowed. is anything else needed?
+    [MK]: Edited.

+{:/comment}

-For the purposes of the MLRsearch specification, it is ALLOWED for the test procedure to deviate from the [RFC2544] description, but any such deviation MUST be described explicitly in the test report.
+for the test procedure to deviate from the [RFC2544] description, but any such deviation MUST be described explicitly in the test report.

-In some discussion paragraphs, it is useful to consider the traffic as sent and received by a tester, as implicitly defined in [RFC2544] (Section 6).
+In some discussion paragraphs, it is useful to consider the traffic as sent and received by a tester, as implicitly defined in Section 6 of [RFC2544].

 An example of deviation from [RFC2544] is using shorter wait times, compared to those described in phases a), b), d) and e).